SwampThingPaul/rstat_mapping/adding_inset_map.md

 # Adding inset maps
+_All info has been moved to the README.md file_

 Adding an inset or regional map is sometime the go-to thing, expecially for ecological studies.
 This helps put the study in a regional or national context and orient people to your study area.